 - Elegance: Teal is often associated with sophistication and elegance.
 Its darker tones especially convey a sense of style and class.

-Teal is not a color that immediately comes to mind when you are deciding on colors for your brand or choosing a color palette for your website.
-However, it can be a wonderful color to choose depending on the type of look and feel you are trying to create for your brand.
+Teal is not a color that immediately comes to mind when you are deciding on colors.
+However, it can be a wonderful color to choose depending on the type of look and feel you are trying to create.
 I hope that this teal color guide has inspired you and given you some great ideas to help you!